jcurt812/startup/README.md

 ## Startup Project Pitch
-Every election season, tons of voters go to the polls and submit ballots.
-Most of them submit a ballot based on party politics -- they vote for all of the republicans or all of the democrats.
-Only 4% of voters in the last presidential election voted for a senator from the opposing policital party of their preferred presidential candidate.
-This is likely due (in part) to a lack of true political knowledge and education.
-Voters do not know what kinds of topics are important to the candidates.
-Voters are forced to form political opinions based off of campaign ads and debate speeches that target personal flaws of opponents.
-They never learn the candidate's real goals or values.
+Every election season, tons of voters go to the polls.
+Most of them submit a ballot based on party politics -- they either vote entirely for republicans or entirely for democrats.
+Only 4% of voters in the last presidential election voted for a senator from the opposite policital party of their preferred presidential candidate.
+This is likely due (in part) to a lack of political knowledge and education.
+Voters are not informed on the topics that are important to the candidates.
+Rather, voters are forced to form political opinions based off of campaign ads or debate speeches that target the personal flaws of candidates.
+Voters never learn the candidate's real goals or values.

 The application I want to build will be a non-partisan political education tool.
 In terms of look and feel, it will be similar to prevailing social media applications.
 However, only verified politicians will be given access to make posts.
-There will be no commenting or sharing or liking.
-For the average American, they will only be able to read posts.
-This will create an environment in which political candidates can share their true views on topics that are important to voters, so that voters can be properly informed.
+There will be no commenting, sharing, or liking.
+The average American will only be able to read posts.
+This will create an environment in which political candidates can share their true views on important topics, so that voters can make informed decisions.

-### Key Features
+## Key Features
 * Sharing of text-based posts or "statuses"
 * Sharing of news
 * Creation of a scrollable "timeline" so the end-user can peruse the posts of different politicians